ilkkamtk/hybridisovellukset/Week5/advanced-state-management.md

 }
 ```

 In this example, we have a simple counter component.
 The state is an object with a `count` property.
-The reducer function takes the current state and an action as arguments and returns the new state.
-The `dispatch` function is used to dispatch an action.
+In the switch statement in the `reducer` function, we check the `action.type` and return the new state based on the action type.
+When the user clicks the `+` button, the `dispatch` function is called with the `increment` action.
+When the user clicks the `-` button, the `dispatch` function is called with the `decrement` action.

 ## Lab assignment 1
 1. Create a new branch `likes` with git.